-- Be Safe: A water event can present several possible safety hazards to residents.
-The potential for slips, falls and electric shock are real.
-Also, items soaked with water can be very heavy.
+- Be Safe: Water events can present a lot of potential safety hazards to occupants.
+The potential for slips, falls and electric shock are very real.
+Remember, items soaked with water can be very heavy.
 Only complete tasks that can be done so safely.

-- Electrical: Be sure to turn off all power to affected areas of the property.
-Never operate the TV or other electrical appliances while you are standing on wet floors or carpets.
+- Electrical: Turn off all power to affected rooms of the house.
+Do not operate your TV or other electrical appliances while you are standing on wet floors or carpets.

-- Air Conditioning: Turn your air conditioner on to assist drying during the summer or in more humid regions.
+- Air Conditioning: Turn on your air conditioner to aid in drying in summertime or in regions with more humidity.

-- Clothing/Fabrics: Move wet items to a dry area.
-Do not let draperies to stay in contact with wet carpeting or floors.
+- Clothing/Fabrics: Move wet items to dry areas.
+Don’t allow draperies to stay in contact with wet carpeting or floors.

 Fire Damage Tips

 You have suffered a fire loss.
-While you are waiting for help to arrive, below are some tips to help handle with the situation:
+While you are waiting for Paul Davis to arrive, below are some helpful tips to help deal with the situation:

-- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the property completely safe.
+- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the scene safe.
 Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from water used to put out the fire, and cuts and scrapes from exposed, sharp edges are real.
-Only perform tasks that can be done completely safely.
+The potential for slips and falls from the water that was used to diffuse the fire, as well as cuts and scrapes from exposed, sharp edges are very real.
+Only perform tasks that can be done safely.

-- Electronics/Appliances: Do not use any stereo, TV or other electrical appliances until they have been checked by a technician.
+- Electronics/Appliances: Don’t any stereo, TV or other electrical appliances until they have been checked by a technician.
 If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.

-- Doors: Shut all doors in affected areas to confine smoke odors as much as possible.
+- Doors: Close doors in affected rooms to localize smoke odors as much as possible.

-- Food Items: Never consume food exposed to smoke or canned products that have been exposed to excessive heat.
+- Food Items: Never consume any food exposed to smoke or any canned products that have been subjected to excessive heat.

-- Pets: Move any and all pets to a clean environment until your property has been cleaned and restored.
+- Pets: Transport any and all pets to a safe environment until your house has been fully cleaned and restored.